Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Produce testosterone.

--
+- voice deepening

--
+- sperm production

 Ovaries

-Produce oestrogeno.
+Produce oestrogen.

-Female secondary sexual characteristics
+- female secondary sexual characteristics

--
+- breast development

-Regulation of the menstrual cycle
+- regulation of the menstrual cycle

-Hormone production increases dramatically during puberty.
+Hormone production increases significantly during puberty.

 Real-World Examples